locustio/locust/docs/writing-a-locustfile.rst

     class MyUser(HttpUser):
         # All users will be limited to 10 concurrent connections at most.
+        # Any new requests will block until a connection is available from the pool.
         pool_manager = PoolManager(maxsize=10, block=True)

 For more configuration options, refer to the